The best TV shows to watch on NOW TV

 Patrick Melrose

-Benedict Cumberbatch performs the lead position on this five-part collection, which follows a person from a privileged but abusive background, who develops extreme issues with drug dependancy later in life.
-The acclaimed collection relies on the novels of Edward St Aubyn and gained a BAFTA award for greatest miniseries in 2019.
+Benedict Cumberbatch performs the lead function on this five-part sequence, which follows a person from a privileged but abusive background, who develops extreme issues with drug habit later in life.
+The acclaimed sequence is predicated on the novels of Edward St Aubyn and received a BAFTA award for greatest miniseries in 2019.
 Watch on NOW TV

 Killjoys

-This science fiction collection starring Hannah John-Kamen (Ant-Man and the Wasp), Aaron Ashmore (Warehouse 13) and Luke Macfarlane (Brothers & Sisters) ran for 5 seasons through which it gathered an avid fanbase.
+This science fiction sequence starring Hannah John-Kamen (Ant-Man and the Wasp), Aaron Ashmore (Warehouse 13) and Luke Macfarlane (Brothers & Sisters) ran for 5 seasons through which it gathered an avid fanbase.
 The present follows three intergalactic bounty hunters out for themselves throughout a interval of political turmoil.
-They’ll must confront lethal foes and their very own troubled pasts alongside the way in which… Watch on NOW TV
+They’ll must confront lethal foes and their very own troubled pasts alongside the best way… Watch on NOW TV

 Catherine the Nice

-Oscar-winning actress Helen Mirren ascends to the throne in an epic four-part collection about Catherine the Nice, Russia’s longest-ruling feminine chief and one of the crucial highly effective feminine monarchs in historical past.
-The drama follows Catherine in direction of the tip of her reign and places the highlight on her passionate affair with Grigory Potemkin, performed by Jason Clarke.
+Oscar-winning actress Helen Mirren ascends to the throne in an epic four-part sequence about Catherine the Nice, Russia’s longest-ruling feminine chief and one of the vital highly effective feminine monarchs in historical past.
+The drama follows Catherine in direction of the top of her reign and places the highlight on her passionate affair with Grigory Potemkin, performed by Jason Clarke.
 Watch on NOW TV

 True Detective

-All three seasons of HBO’s True Detective can be found to stream, each telling a distinct darkish crime story that includes heavyweight appearing expertise together with Matthew McConaughey, Woody Harrelson, Mahershala Ali and Rachel McAdams.
+All three seasons of HBO’s True Detective can be found to stream, every one telling a special darkish crime story that includes heavyweight performing expertise together with Matthew McConaughey, Woody Harrelson, Mahershala Ali and Rachel McAdams.
 Watch on NOW TV

 Chernobyl